 In addition, the Mesa Arts Center has many open and inviting spaces that make good places to hold a brown bag lunch.
-Prior arrangements for lunch accommodations need to be made by either calling (480) 644-6540 or emailing outreach@mesaartscenter.com.
+No prior arrangements need to be made.

-Please contact our offices should you have any additional questions (contact info on last page).
+Please contact our offices at engagement@mesaartscenter.com or 480-644-6564 should you have any additional questions.